ngocngv/ansible-cobbler/README.md

 An ansible playbook for installing cobbler on Centos7, complete with a vagrant VM setup to test.

+ Copyright (C) 2016  Mark Einon <mark.einon@gmail.com>

+ This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, Version 2.1 only as published by the Free Software Foundation.

+ This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 Prerequisites:

 * Host Linux OS (Fedora 23 used to create this system), with: